The Historic Sunset Highway

 The Struggle for a Road

 During the 1850s, the Puget Sound towns were small, rowdy frontier outposts, populated by sailors, soldiers, and rough frontiersmen.
-Native Americans were still living in the region, though their way of life was increasingly threatened by the influx of settlers.
+Indians were still living in the region, though their way of life was increasingly threatened by the influx of settlers.
 Town leaders were eager to bring more settlers from the Oregon Trail to fill their communities, and there was growing demand for a reliable road over the Cascade Mountains.
 Local newspapers frequently called for better roads to connect the Puget Sound to the east.

 Gold Rushes and the Rise of the Snoqualmie Wagon Road